Can I drive another car on my insurance?

 Most policy providers only allow you to drive other vehicles if you have a minimum of comprehensive cover.
 But even with this form of insurance you might not be able to drive another car.

 Just because you have comprehensive car insurance doesn’t automatically mean that you can drive another person’s vehicle.
-Some providers allow you to do so, while others might claim in the small print that you won’t be covered.
-Having fully comp insurance on your own vehicle doesn’t mean that you’re fully comp on someone else’s.
+Some providers allow you to do so, while others might specify in the small print that you won’t be covered.
+Having fully comprehensive insurance on your own vehicle doesn’t mean that you’re fully comp on someone else’s.

 If your insurance provider does allow you to drive a different vehicle, it’s likely that they will only provide third party cover as a maximum.
 This means that if you’re involved in a collision, the policy will pay for the damages made to the other vehicle involved, but you will need to pay to have the vehicle you were driving fixed.
 This could cost thousands, depending on how severe the damage is.